FayeLV/Faye-L/README.md

 Hi!
 My name is Faye 😄

-I am a full-stack developer based in San Antonio, Texas.🌍
+I am a full-stack developer based in San Antonio, Texas🌍